jpedro/king-rules/README.md

 kubectl logs -f $(kubectl get pods -o name -l app=king-rules)
 ```

-Now, create the `common` ingress that will hold the rules that will be
+Now, create the `dominion` ingress that will hold the rules that will be
 updated as services come and go:

 ```yaml